istio/istio.io/content/docs/concepts/security/index.md

 audit who accessed what at what time, charge clients based on the services they used, and reject any clients who failed to pay their bill from accessing the services.

-In the Istio identity model, Istio uses the first-class service identity to be the identity of a service.
+In the Istio identity model, Istio uses the first-class service identity to determine the identity of a service.
 This gives great flexibility and granularity to represent a human user, an individual service, or a group of services.
 On platforms that do not have such identity available, Istio can use other identities that can group service instances, such as service names.